albertvisser/mylintergui/README.md

 - by specifying a list of files or a file that contains such a list, you get the multiple file version.
 This was originally designed to be called from within a file manager like Double Commander.

-Without any of these arguments, you get the basic version in which you can choose a directory.
+Without any of these arguments, you get the basic version in which you can select a directory.

 The choices to be made in the GUI (which linter to use, where to send output to) can also be passed